GoogleChromeLabs/quicklink/README.md

 * With [Intersection Observer polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill) ~6KB gzipped/minified: Safari, IE9+

 Certain features have layered support.
 If opting for `{priority:'high'}` and `fetch()` isn't available, XHR will be used instead.

+## Related projects

+* Using [Gatsby](https://gatsbyjs.org)?
+You already get most of this for free baked in.
+It uses `Intersection Observer` to prefetch all of the links that are in view.
+* Want a more data-driven approach?
+See [Guess.js](https://guessjs.com).
+It uses analytics and machine-learning to prefetch resources based on how users navigate your site.
+It also has plugins for Webpack and Gatsby.

 ## License